input-output-hk/decentralized-software-updates/README.md

 3. After the SIP is approved, one of the pool nodes submits the implementation.
 4. All the pool nodes vote for the implementation.
 5. After the implementation is approved, all the pool nodes endorse it.
-6. Once the proposal is endorsed, at an epoch change the update is activated.
+6. Once the proposal is endorsed, the update is activated at an epoch change.

 In parallel with the steps above, two processes are run:

-0. A process that submits a random amount of Lovelace to newly created keys.
+0. A process that submits random amounts of Lovelace to newly created keys.
 The goal of this process is to show that other transactions can take place during and after an update.
 1. A process that monitors the update state of the ledger, printing the results